 How to Stop a Shoplifter

 Now that you have a better understanding of what loss prevention is, and can recognize the signs of shoplifting, let’s look at some of the procedures that experienced retailers put in place to stop it from happening.
-Here are some tools to help you out:
+What follows are some tools to help you out.

 Make the Consequences of Shoplifting Public